 Provision for Pupils with EAL

-A large majority of our school community have English as an Additional language and provision for these pupils is an intrinsic part of how we teach at Nelson Primary school.
-Closing the vocabulary gap is a school-wide priority and explicit vocabulary teaching forms part of all lessons.
+A large majority of our school community has English as an Additional language and provision for these pupils is an intrinsic part of how we teach at Nelson Primary school.
+Closing the vocabulary gap is an ongoing priority and explicit vocabulary teaching forms part of all lessons.

 We have a sensory room designed for individual and group activities for children with sensory and emotional needs.

-Children with physical needs may have an Occupational Therapy programme in school, while other children may attend Soft Play sessions.
+Children with additional needs may attend Soft Play sessions.